 - William Law, Smith’s former Presidency counselor, spoke publicly of Joseph’s clandestine actions.
 Joseph lied repeatedly to obscure the truth, abused his unchecked authority and violated the law to silence an honest man with a credible track record.
 William’s claims were proven true in time.

-See Fawn Brodie and Richard Bushman’s shared use of psychoanalysis profiling.
+Fawn Brodie and Richard Bushman both engaged in psychoanalysis profiling to better understand their subjects.
 Brodie helped pioneer the technique and was criticized for her Thomas Jefferson biography.
 Her conclusions were later vindicated when DNA evidence confirmed that Jefferson did indeed father children with his slave, as she suggested.
 Her profile of Joseph is one of megalomaniacal drive, narcissism and low self esteem (physical affliction of youth and stigma of poverty), among other motivations consistently displayed through his actions.

 While speaking at Conference in Dresden, Tenn, as opposition to Joseph grew in Nauvoo, he boasted that “I have more to boast of than ever any man had.
 I am the only man that has ever been able to keep a whole church together since the days of Adam.
 A large majority of the whole have stood by me.
 Neither Paul, John, Peter, nor Jesus ever did it.
 I boast that no man ever did such a work as I. The followers of Jesus ran away from Him; but the Latter-day Saints never ran away from me yet.”
 (Joseph Smith, May 26, 1844, History of the Church, vol. 6 Ch.
 19)

 HOW SMITH MADE A LIVING